-Alexandra launched a Sensory Friendly Dance Program in 2017 in partnership with the Sacramento Kings Foundation and Kulture City, giving individuals with autism unprecedented access to dance.
-She expanded this program in 2018 and 2019 thanks to a California Arts Council Local Impact grant and fostered community partnerships with the Sacramento Republic FC, Kaiser Permanente, Crocker Art Museum and B Street Theatre to grow this vital community program.
-Alexandra co-founded Capital Dance Project, a collective of artists, in 2015 and was instrumental in growing the organization.
-Alexandra is currently attending UC Berkeley and teaches ballet at Hawkins School of Performing Arts in Folsom, and at Step One Dance and Fitness in Natomas.
+Alexandra launched a Sensory Friendly Dance Program in 2017 in partnership with Capital Dance Project, the Sacramento Kings Foundation, and Kulture City, giving individuals with autism in Sacramento unprecedented access to dance.
+She expanded this program in 2018 and 2019 to include dance classes, thanks to a California Arts Council Local Impact grant.
+Alexandra has fostered community partnerships with the Sacramento Republic FC, Kaiser Permanente, The Crocker Art Museum, and B Street Theatre to enhance access to the arts in Sacramento.

 Sensory Friendly Dance is a fiscally sponsored project of the Non-Profit, DBA Arts Inc